MahdiMehrtash/Global-TEP/README.md

     }

 ## Features
-    compatible with Julia 1.6
+    Compatible with Julia 1.6
-    compatible with the lastest version of JuMP Support MINLP
+    Compatible with the lastest version of JuMP Support MINLP
     Support parallel computing